 William Thomas died in June of 1872.
 Cornelia Thomas and Catharine Thomas continued to live at 10 Marlborough.

-Cornelia and Catherine Thomas moved soon thereafter, Cornelia Thomas to 86 Commonwealth and Catharine Thomas to 7 Exeter.
+Cornelia and Catherine Thomas moved soon thereafter, Cornelia Thomas to 86 Commonwealth and Catharine Thomas to 108 Marlborough to live with her sister, Mary Guild.

 In the fall of 1874, the Thomas family offered 10 Marlborough for sale.
 An October 17, 1874, Boston Globe advertisement by real estate dealer Robert E. Apthorp noted that the house had a 32×22 foot parlor on the first floor, doors “of solid mahogany and very elegant, plate glass front and rear, steam furnace and every luxury of appointment.
 This house was built by Briggs, and for substantial work and high finish challenges criticism.
 There is also a hand elevator.”

-On November 11, 1876, 10 Marlborough was purchased from the Thomas family by Anna Maria (Warren) Glidden, the wife if John Murray Glidden.
+On November 11, 1876, 10 Marlborough was purchased from the Thomas family by Anna Maria (Warren) Glidden, the wife of John Murray Glidden.
 They previously had lived at 107 Marlborough.

 John Glidden was a partner in his father’s shipping firm of Glidden & Williams, a major owner of clipper ships operating between Boston and San Francisco.
 After the firm was dissolved in 1877, he became treasurer and then president of the Pacific Guano Company and also was a commission merchant and selling agent for Pacific Guano in partnership with James F. Curtis.